ers206/e-commerce-backend/README.md

 # e-commerce-backend

 ## Purpose

 To build the back end of an e-commerce website.
 So that the company can compete with other e-commerce companies.

 ## Description

 I created the back end of an app using node, dotenv, mysql2, sequelize, and express.
+I made sure all the routes worked on insomnia

 ## Built with